thiagolvlsantos/specrunner/README.md

  - Filtering tests scenarios by using flags: -DfilterTests=regression,ui,etc...
  [#97](https://github.com/thiagolvlsantos/specrunner/issues/97)

-**IMPORTANTE NOTE**: Due to Sonatype changes **the Specrunner groupId had to change to ``io.github.thiagolvlsantos``** to use this new version replace groupIds by:
+**IMPORTANTE NOTE**: Due to Sonatype changes **the Specrunner groupId had to change to ``io.github.thiagolvlsantos``**.

+To use this new version replace **groupId** by:

 ```xml
     <groupId>io.github.thiagolvlsantos</groupId>
     <artifactId>specrunner-XXX</artifactId>
     <version>1.5.18</version>
 ```
-Java packages have not changed!
+Java packages inside the library have not changed!
 The only expected change to your project is the groupId reference.
 I decided to **not change major version** because running code is not affected, I mean, there is backward compatibility.

 ## 1.5.17
 - Upgrade jodatime to 2.10 [#96](https://github.com/thiagolvlsantos/specrunner/issues/96)